simplenote-vim/simplenote.vim/README.md

     :Simplenote -d

 This moves the current note to the trash.
+If you want to completely delete a note, use

+    :Simplenote -D

+as it will directly delete the note and not only move it to the trash.
 There also exists a command to create new notes.

     :Simplenote -n